NBFC vs MFI: Non-Banking Financial Company Vs Micro Finance Institutions

 - The loan must be given without any collateral.

-- Total indebtedness of the borrower shall not exceed Rs.1, 00,000.
+- The total indebtedness of the borrower shall not exceed Rs.1,00,000.
 While calculating indebtedness of the borrower, Loan, if any availed towards meeting education and medical expenses shall be excluded.

 NBFC vs MFI